-Elyse is a college student with a fondness for the outdoors.
-After a simple slip on the ice left her with a chronic pain syndrome, she began to see how God really does work all things for good.
+Elyse is a recent graduate with a fondness for the outdoors.
+After a simple slip on the ice left her with chronic pain syndrome, she began to see how God does work all things for good.
 Armed with Biblical truth and her TENS unit, Elyse uses her experiences to encourage young adults with the message that they can thrive in the face of difficult circumstances.

 Never Alone: God's Unending Mercies